spassvogel/gilles-game/docs/thoughts.md

 [ ] The tavern has a limited number of vacancies (rooms).
 Upgrading the tavern upgrades this number.
     The tavern will only accept new adventurers when there are rooms free.
-    Quests are launched from the 'quest board' in the tavern.
+    You can kick out an adventurer that's not on a quest.
+Freeing the room.
+Periodically new adventurers will take residence [ ] Quests are launched from the 'quest board' in the tavern.
 Adventurers on quests keep their rooms